ShootMe/FallGuysStats/README.md

   - Hit 'F' to flip the Display

 ## Changelog
+  - 1.52
+    - Fixed Time display on overlay not updating sometimes
   - 1.51
     - Fixed an issue around results coming from a previous match
   - 1.50